Theodor von Heuglin

-Martin Theodor von Heuglin (20 March 1824, Hirschlanden, Württemberg – 5 November 1876), was a German explorer and ornithologist.
+Martin Theodor von Heuglin (20 March 1824 – 5 November 1876), was a German explorer and ornithologist.
+It is principally by his zoological, and more especially his ornithological, labours that Heuglin has taken rank as an independent authority.

-Biography
+Early life, family and education

 Heuglin was born in Hirschlanden (now part of Ditzingen) in Württemberg.
-His father was a Protestant pastor, and he was trained to be a mining engineer.
+His father was a Protestant pastor.

+Heuglin was trained to be a mining engineer.
 He was ambitious, however, to become a scientific investigator of unknown regions, and with that object studied the natural sciences, especially zoology.

+Career

-In 1850 he went to Egypt where he learnt Arabic, and visited the Red Sea and Sinai.
-In 1852 he accompanied Dr. Christian Reitz, Austrian consul at Khartoum, on a journey to Ethiopia, and after Reitz's death was appointed his successor in the consulate.
-While he held this post he travelled in Ethiopia and Kordofan, making a valuable collection of natural history specimens.
+Heuglin travelled to Egypt in 1850 where he learnt Arabic.
+He visited the Red Sea and Sinai.
+In 1852 he accompanied Dr. Christian Reitz, Austrian consul at Khartoum, on a journey to Ethiopia.
+After Reitz's death, Heuglin was appointed his successor in the consulate.
+While he held this post, he travelled in Ethiopia and Kordofan, acquiring a valuable collection of natural history specimens.
 In 1857 he journeyed through the coast lands of the African side of the Red Sea, and along the Somali coast.

-In 1860 he was chosen as leader of an expedition to search for Eduard Vogel, his companions including Werner Munzinger, Gottlob Kinzelbach, and Hermann Steudner.
-In June 1861 the party landed at Massawa, having instructions to go direct to Khartoum and then to Ouaddai, where Vogel was thought to be detained.
-Heuglin, accompanied by Hermann Steudner, made a wide detour through Abyssinia and the Galla country, and in consequence the leadership of the expedition was taken from him.
+In 1860 Heuglin was chosen as leader of an expedition to search for Eduard Vogel.
+His companions including Werner Munzinger, Gottlob Kinzelbach, and Hermann Steudner.
+The party landed at Massawa in June 1861, having instructions to go direct to Khartoum and then to Ouaddai, where Vogel was thought to be detained.
+Accompanied by Hermann Steudner, Heuglin made a wide detour through Abyssinia and the Galla country.
+As a result, leadership of the expedition was taken from him.
 He and Steudner reached Khartoum in 1862 and there joined the party organized by Alexine Tinne and her mother Henriette Tinne-van Capellen, who then had just returned from a White Nile journey to Gondokoro.
-With both women and on their own account they explored a great part of the Bahr-el-Ghazal, where Steudner died of fever on 10 April 1863 and Alexine's mother on 20 July.
+With both women and on their own account, they explored a great part of the Bahr-el-Ghazal, where Steudner died of fever on 10 April 1863 and Alexine's mother on 20 July.

-After having reached Cairo with Alexine Tinne, Heuglin returned to Europe in February 1864.
-In 1870 and 1871 he made a valuable series of explorations in Spitsbergen and Novaya Zemlya; but 1875 found him again in north-east Africa, in the country of the Beni, Amer and northern Abyssinia.
-He was preparing for an exploration of the island of Socotra, when he died in Stuttgart.
-It is principally by his zoological, and more especially his ornithological, labours that Heuglin has taken rank as an independent authority.
+After reaching Cairo with Alexine Tinne, Heuglin returned to Europe in February 1864.
+In 1870 and 1871 he made a valuable series of explorations in Spitsbergen and Novaya Zemlya.
+In 1875 he returned to northeast Africa, in the country of the Beni Amer and northern Abyssinia.

+Personal life and demise

+As Heugline was preparing in Stuttgart for an exploration of the island of Socotra, he died.